 The other thing that happens is that students get emotionally invested in their work.
 Emotion is a good thing in education.
 Passion is important.
 Possibly the most dynamic learning experience in a project is the critique.
 It happens after the student has already been emotionally engaged.
 This helps the student to get the greatest amount of impact out of the process.

-But, my classes aren’t just about technical drawing they are about creativity.
-You can how much more dynamic the compositions are.
+But, my classes aren’t just about technical drawing, they are about creativity.
+They are about vision.
+You can see much more dynamic the second compositions are.
 Students often ask how realistic the work needs to be.
 I always tell them that the still life is a starting point.
 The objective is to create a piece of art that works.
 Some students, such as the one on the left, choose to create more abstractly.
 I enjoy the individual creativity that each student brings to the work.
-But equally, I enjoy not having to ensure students that they are actually learning something.
+But equally, I enjoy not having to assure students that they are actually learning something.
 They see it for themselves.